microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ## Getting started

-Before using the extension, you need to confirm whether the [.Net Core](https://dotnet.microsoft.com/download) is installed in your machine.
+Before using the extension, you need to confirm whether the [.Net Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1) is installed in your machine.
 If not, you should download it first.

 After you have installed the extension, follow these steps to edit the templates:
 1. Login to your ACR if needed.